kjosib/sophie/docs/why_sophie.rst

 .. note::
     Just to be clear, Sophie is not finished.
 You can't yet write the next hit video game in Sophie.
 Yet.
+    (Unless that next hit happens to be a text adventure.)
     But you can do some foundational things, learn some general skills, and make Sophie better along the way.